emileb/DragSortRecycler/README.md

 DragSortRecycler
 ================

-DragDropRecycler allows you to easily add drag-and-drop functionaly to your existing RecyclerView.
+DragSortRecycler allows you to easily add drag-and-drop functionaly to your existing RecyclerView.

 The library consists of a single Java file which you connect to your RecyclerView - NO need to change or extend the RecyclerView itself, and NO need to extend your Adapter.